United Kingdom

 - for HMRC to maintain a register of beneficial owners (and potential beneficial owners) of taxable relevant trusts

-The 5MLD removes the previous link between the TRS and taxation.
+The 5MLD removed the previous link between the TRS and taxation.
 All express trusts are required to register under the TRS unless they are specifically defined as ‘out of scope’.
 In addition to UK resident trusts, HMRC envisages that any trust deemed to be administered in the United Kingdom are required to register.
-Their view is that a trust will be ‘deemed to be administered in the United Kingdom’ if:
+Their view is that a trust is ‘deemed to be administered in the United Kingdom’ if:

 - they have one UK trustee, or